EFWob/RetroRadio/README.md

 D: Input "in.touch" (is stopped) physRead=  856 ( mapped to:    1)
 ```

-There is also a simplified way using the _mode_-property of the touch input.
-If bit b0 is set, the input is automatically converted to a binary reading.
+There is also a simplified way using the _mode_-property of the touch Input.
+If bit b0 is set, the Input is automatically converted to a binary reading.
-In our example, first delete the input-map by assigning an 'empty' string as map:
+In our example, first delete the Input-map by assigning an 'empty' string as map:
 _in.touch=map=_

 And then set bit b0 in the _mode_-property:
 _in.touch=mode=1_

-And the result will be something like this (input is touched/untouched in this example):
+And the result will be something like this (Input is touched/untouched in this example):
 ```
 D: Input "in.touch" (is stopped) physRead=    1
 D: Input "in.touch" (is stopped) physRead=    0